Installing Percona Server for MySQL on Debian and Ubuntu¶

 Starting the service

-Percona Server is started automatically after it gets installed unless it encounters errors during the installation process.
+Percona Server for MySQL is started automatically after it gets installed unless it encounters errors during the installation process.
 You can also manually start it by running:

 $ sudo service mysql start